openprocurement/openprocurement.auctions.insider/docs/source/standard/item.rst

     This may also be used to present codes from an internal classification scheme.

-    One of the possible additional classifiers is CPVS.
+    The possible additional classifiers are CPVS and koatuu.

 :unit:
     :ref:`Unit`